-Rocks are made up of different minerals and the magnetic properties of a rock depend on the amount and type of iron rich minerals it contains and the 3D distribution of the rock formation within the crust.
+Rocks are made up of different minerals and the magnetic properties of a rock depend on the amount and type of iron-rich minerals it contains, the distribution and orientation of these minerals and the 3D distribution of the rock formation within the crust.
 Earth's magnetic field interacts with these iron rich minerals to generate variations in the magnetic field.
 These variations can be large and can affect compass directions.

 In marine magnetic surveys the magnetometer is towed at a distance behind a ship where the magnetic effect of the ship is very small.
 These surveys can be carried out in conjunction with other marine geophysical methods such as seismic and gravity surveys.
 Geoscience Australia holds extensive marine magnetic data sets recorded by Australian and foreign vessels in Australian waters.

-An airborne magnetic survey is flown either by airplane or helicopter to which a magnetometer is attached and are a very fast and efficient method for mapping large areas of geology.
+An airborne magnetic survey is flown either by airplane or helicopter to which a magnetometer is attached, and is a rapid and efficient method for geological mapping over large areas.
 The magnetometer measures the total intensity of the Earth's magnetic field along continuous flight lines a fixed distance apart.
-The aircraft is flown at a constant terrain clearance along straight flight lines a fixed distance apart, with modern surveys flown at distance of less than 100 metres above ground level.
+The aircraft is flown at a constant terrain clearance, with modern surveys flown at a distance of less than 100 metres above ground level.

 Since 1951 the Australian, State and mainland Territory Governments have conducted ongoing programs of acquisition of airborne magnetic data.
 Private companies also use airborne surveys as part of their mineral and hydrocarbon exploration programs.